fathyb/carbonyl/readme.md

 #### Pros

--   When it understands a page, Lynx has the best layout, fully optimized for the terminal
+-   When it understands a page, Lynx has the best layout, fully optimized for the terminal.

 #### Cons

 > Some might sound like pluses, but Browsh and Carbonyl let you disable most of those if you'd like

--   Does not support a lot of modern web standards
+-   Does not support a lot of modern web standards.
--   Cannot run JavaScript/WebAssembly
+-   Cannot run JavaScript/WebAssembly.
--   Cannot view or play medias (audio, video, DOOM)
+-   Cannot view or play medias (audio, video, DOOM).

 ### Browsh